 Show routing information

-To display Route Table, you can use below syntax.
+To display Route Table, you can use the below syntax.
 The following syntax will also list all interfaces.

 Show Interface Statistics

 To view the status of all interface, you can use the following syntax.
 This will display Received & Sent details.

 C:\Windows\system32>netstat -e Interface Statistics Received Sent Bytes 8988576 2105244 Unicast packets 12972 11880 Non-unicast packets 0 0 Discards 0 0 Errors 0 0 Unknown protocols 0 C:\Windows\system32>

 Show Fully Qualified Domain Name of foreign address (remote host)

 If you are tracking some issues and would like to know FQDN of the remote host, then you can use the following syntax.

 findstr syntax to show precise results like below.